How to Become a Surgical Technologist in Wyoming

 Requirements for Becoming a Surgical Technologist in Wyoming

 In Wyoming, there are no state laws regulating the practice of surgical technology.
 Instead, individual employers determine the level of skill and experience required to join a surgical team.
 To be successful in this career, you are highly encouraged to enroll in a surgical technology training program accredited by either the Commission on Accreditation of Allied Health Education Programs (CAAHEP) or the Accrediting Bureau of Health Education Schools (ABHES).
-These organizations require medical schools to follow strict regulations in order to maintain accreditation.
-True advancement in this career will involve completing a surgical technology program from one of these two lists, since this is one of the requirements to become a nationally Certified Surgical Technologist (CST).
+These organizations require medical schools to follow strict regulations to maintain accreditation.
+True advancement in this career will involve completing a surgical technology program from one of these two lists since this is one of the requirements to become a nationally Certified Surgical Technologist (CST).
 While this certification is voluntary, earning it can help you to go far in this career.

 To enroll in almost any post-secondary education program in surgical technology, you will need to provide proof of a high school diploma or GED.
 Surgical technologists will have an easier time finding employment if they also complete an internship that allows them to gain real-world experience within the trade.
 Not all employers will require that you have previous experience; however, if you take the initiative, you will begin to refine your skillset early on.
 This could also lead to higher starting pay when you begin your job hunt.